Balancing the Spread of Two Opinions in Sparse Social Networks: Positive Results

-}} In this section we show that the algorithm from \cref{thm:twoTSSIsFPTWrtRoundsFmaxTw} also applies for the combined parameter treedepth of the input graph and the maximum threshold; in fact, we show that if treedepth is bounded, then so is the length of any successful activation process (which might be of independent interest).
+In this section, we show that the algorithm from \Cref{thm:twoTSSIsFPTWrtRoundsFmaxTw} also applies for the combination of the treedepth of the input graph and the maximum threshold; in fact, we show that if the treedepth is bounded, then so is the length of any activation process (which might be of independent interest).